WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 the RM3 float body.
 The natural frequency is defined by the point at which the phase of impedance is zero.
 By also plotting the frequency of the incoming wave, it is simple to see the difference between the natural frequency of the device and the wave frequency.
-Complex conjugate control seeks to adjust the natural frequency of the device to match the wave frequency.
+Complex conjugate control (and many other control methods) seeks to adjust the natural frequency of the device to match the wave frequency.

 .. figure:: /_static/images/impedance.PNG